 The design of your VR goggles can also mean how they work and how they are set up.
 This includes wired vs. wireless, how it tracks motion, and other parts included.

 Wired vs. wireless is an important consideration, as a wired set up will limit your movement.
 If you plan on sitting at your desktop and watching through your VR goggles, it may not matter that you have a wide range of motion.
-Some people want VR headsets to be fully immersive and need the ability to move with the game.
-If you want a wide range of motion, look for a wireless VR headset.
+Some people want them to be fully immersive and need the ability to move with the game.
+If you want a wide range of motion, look for a wireless headset.

 Most advanced virtual reality headsets come with one or two controllers that track your arm movements, so that they can be mimicked in the game.
 Check out whether or not there are controllers that go in your hands or on your wrists, how they connect, and how well customers say they work.

 Some virtual reality goggles have internal tracking, while others have motion tracking beacons or cameras that come included or must be purchased separately.
 Be sure to check in on how tracking works.
 If there is no tracking, then the quality of your experience in the VR world may be diminished.
-Some have no tracking capabilities, while others have room-scale tracking and obstacle avoidance that lets you move around your space in the real world and mimics it in virtual reality.
+Some have no tracking capabilities, while others have room-scale tracking and obstacle avoidance that lets you move around your space in the real world and mimics it in a virtual world.

 Price is always an important consideration.
-The VR headsets on our list range from $40 to over $1000, but there are big differences in different headsets.
+The virtual reality headsets on our list range from $40 to over $1000, but there are big differences in different headsets.
 If you’re a serious gamer who wants to experience VR, it’s worth spending more for a higher quality VR experience.
 If you’re just looking to see what virtual reality is like, there are cheaper options on this list.

 The best VR headsets will be more expensive than cheap recreations, but it’s worth it for the quality.